nserway/everest-demo/Updated_README.md

 2. Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880

-   - Note: The nodered flows will allow the user to understand how modules interact within the demonstrations
+   - Note: The nodered flows will allow the user to understand how modules interact within the demonstrations.
+For  more information on simulating Everest with software, the simulation GUI, and NODE RED, click [here](https://everest.github.io/nightly/general/03_quick_start_guide.html#simulating-everest)

 # Step 3: Interact with the Demo

-Feel free to explore these demos on your own accord, below is a link to detailed instructions to interact with the different demonstrations, these instructions are meant to be a loose guide.
+Feel free to explore these demos on your own accord.
 Below is a table that will help the user understand how to interact with the UI.

 Note: Only one demonstration can be run at a time, in order to spin up a new demo, move to Step 4: Teardown before attempting to start new demo.